-4.3 The Influence of Training Time.
-In this section, we evaluate the classification performance of both trained RNNs and extracted DFA when processing longer strings.
+4.3 The Influence of Training Time

+In this part, we evaluate the classification performance of both trained RNNs and extracted DFA when processing longer strings.
 More specifically, we measure the classification errors made by both RNNs and DFA on the test set $D{test(200)}$, as shown in Table 2.
 For example, with respect to grammar 3, we train seven RNNs with different training epochs (increasing from 10 to 70).
-Seven DFA are then extracted; the testing performance of each as a function of epoch is displayed in Table 2.
-Due to the space restriction, here we show only the results obtained for grammars 3, 4, and 5.
-The results for other grammars are provided in the appendix.
+Seven DFA are then extracted, the testing performance of each as a function of epoch is displayed in Table 2.
+Due to the space restriction, here we only show the results obtained for grammars 3,4 and 5.
+The results for other grammars are provided in the Appendix.

-As expected, as the training time increases, RNNs tend to make more accurate classifications.
-In particular, for grammars 3, 4, and 5, the trained RNNs reach 100% accuracy on D{test} .
+As expected, as the training time increases, RNNs tend to make more accurate classification.
+In particular, for grammars 3, 4 and 5, the trained RNNs reach 100% accuracy on D{test} .
 We observe that the correct DFA can sometimes be extracted even when the RNN has not yet fully reached 100% accuracy (10th to 30th epoch for grammar 3).
 This indicates that the hidden state space learned in the early stages of training (before the RNN is fully trained) can still be sufficient for a clustering method to recognize each individual state.
 This observation implies that less effort is needed to extract the correct DFA from an "imperfect" RNN than in training a "perfect" RNN.

 Two other interesting observations can be made with respect to grammar 5.
-First, it takes much longer to train an RNN to achieve perfect classification performance and extract the correct DFA from it.
-Second, the correct DFA can be successfully extracted only when the source RNN quits making any mistakes on the test sets.
+First, it takes much longer to both train an RNN to achieve perfect classification performance and extract the correct DFA from it.
+Second, the correct DFA can only be successfully extracted when the source RNN quits making any mistakes on the test sets.
 The difficulty behind training on grammar 5 might be explained through examination of the "differences" between the positive and negative strings generated by the grammar.
-More specifically, by flipping 1 bit of a string from 0 to 1 or vice versa, any positive (negative) string can be converted to a negative (positive) string.
+More specifically, by flipping 1 bit of a string from 0 to 1, or vice versa, any positive (negative) string can be converted to a negative (positive) string.
 In order to learn the small differences, an RNN needs significantly more training time.
-The second observation may be explained by noting that before reaching 800 epochs, RNNs make a nearly constant number of errors.
-This clearly indicates that the RNN is stuck at a certain local minimum (also verified in Figure 3a).
-While the training of RNN is trapped in this minimum, the state space does not start to form the correct partition.
-However, after 800 epochs, the model escapes this minimum and finally converges to a better one, resulting in a state space that is separated correctly.
+The second observation may be explained by noting that, before reaching 800 epochs, RNNs make a nearly constant number of errors.
+This clearly indicates that the RNN is stuck at a certain local minima (also verified in Figure 3a).
+While the training of RNN is trapped in this minima, the state space does not start to form the correct partition.
+However, after 800 epochs, the model escapes this minima and finally converges to a better one, resulting in a state space that is separated correctly.

-4.4 The Influence of Initial States and Clustering Configuration.
+4.4 The Influence of Initial States & Clustering Configuration

 In the following experiments, we examine if a DFA can be stably extracted under random initial conditions.
-Specifically, for each grammar, we randomly assign an initial value to the hidden activations, $H{0:N}^0$ at t_0 time step, within the interval of [0.0, 1.0].
-We repeat this random initialization 10 times (training 10 different RNNs) for each grammar.
-Furthermore, we vary the value of K for the k-means clustering algorithm, measuring the classification performance of each extracted DFA and counting the number of times the correct DFA is extracted (only DFAs achieving 100% accuracy are regarded as correct).
-Through this procedure, we hope to uncover the relationship between the initial condition of the RNN's hidden layer as well as the clustering algorithm's metaparameter K and DFA extraction.
+Specifically, for each grammar, we randomly assign an initial value to the hidden activations, i.e. $H{0:N}^0$ at t_0 time step, within the interval of [0.0, 1.0].
+We repeat this random initialization ten times (training ten different RNNs) for each grammar.
+Furthermore, we vary the value of K for the k-means clustering algorithm, measuring the classification performance of each extracted DFA, and counting the number of times the correct DFA is extracted (only DFA achieving 100% accuracy are regarded as correct).
+Through this procedure, we hope to uncover the relationship